- Completed feasibility studies of Optimum TAV and the delivery system in 6 chronic and 8 acute sheep, and 1 chronic

 - Implanted Optimum TAV in the aortic position, in the brachiocephalic artery, and in the descending aorta.
 Optimum TAV and the delivery system worked well.
 Optimum TAV stayed in place and showed normal function, with good healing and no adverse reactions.

-- In 4 additional sheep, with our valve in the aortic position for 90, 145, 145, and 161 days, the data on the pressure gradient and valve function looks extraordinary, and superior to any data published on a TAV.
+- In 4 sheep, with our valve in the aortic position for 90, 145, 145, and 161 days, the data on the pressure gradient and valve function looks extraordinary, and superior to any data published on a TAV.

 - Optimum TAV has completed more than 890 million cycles with ΔP ≥ 100mm Hg, surpassing the ISO/FDA required 200 million cycles.

 - Executed a license agreement with Labcor Laboratories to fully sponsor a clinical trial of the Optimum TAVI system in Brazil, and commercialize throughout South America in exchange for a royalty.
 The Company expects to obtain First-In-Human data from the Brazilian studies in 2018.

-- Protection for Optimum TAV being pursued in the U.S., Europe, and Canada.
-Provisional application directed to catheter-delivery system filed Q1 2014.
+- Multiple patents for Optimum TAV granted in the US and Canada, and pursued in Europe.
+Provisional application directed to catheter-delivery system to be filed in 2018.